rogers4815/clockworksDSA/README.md

 ## User Environment Listener

 * Get [environments](#environment) from users over HTTP.
-* Split code into all permutations of variable categories given and add to [code queue](#code-queue)
+* Split code into all permutations of variable categories given and add to [Code Queue](#code-queue)
 * Respond to users with [rejects/acknowledgements](#environment-response)